BIDS/datarray/doc/source/basic_data_array.rst

 integer index, or a valid tick.
 They may even be mixed. *The .step attribute, however, must be None or an nonzero integer.*

-**Historical note: previously integer ticks clobbered indices.** For example:
+**Historical note: previously integer labels clobbered indices.** For example:

     >>> centered_data = DataArray(np.random.randn(6), [ ('c_idx', range(-3,3)) ])
     >>> centered_data.axis.c_idx.make_slice( slice(0, 6, None) )
     (slice(3, 6, None),)

-make_slice() first tries to look up the key parameters as ticks, and then sees if the key parameters can be used as simple indices.
+make_slice() first tries to look up the key parameters as labels, and then sees if the key parameters can be used as simple indices.
 Thus 0 is found as index 3, and 6 is passed through as index 6.